-Things To Do After Installing Ubuntu 21.10 & 20.04
+Better Things To Do After Installing Ubuntu 24.04

 Even if you think that you may never need them, you will.
 If your system gets broken or if someone steals your laptop, then you’re probably going to be in big trouble.
 Especially if you have some important files on it like your projects or books or family pictures… Nobody would like to go through that.

 There are many software which you can use for backups.
-Dropbox offers a desktop-compatible software which you can install on your system in order to keep your files synchronized with your Dropbox account (it will create a folder called Dropbox in your home folder, store your important files there).
+Dropbox offers a desktop-compatible software that you can install on your system in order to keep your files synchronized with your Dropbox account (it will create a folder called Dropbox in your home folder, and store your important files there).

-You can also use Google Drive if you want.
-The whole process of setting it up won’t take more than 5 minutes.
-Or if you are an experienced user and you have a server near you, you may try NextCloud to deploy your own private cloud on the Internet, it even has a medical app!
+If you don’t want to use Dropbox, then you can use the open-source software “Duplicati” to set up remote backups with any other service/server you want.

 Learn More about Snaps